 Microsoft understands that local laws, market conditions, and support requirements differ around the world and differ by industry sector.
 Therefore, Microsoft offers Extended Hotfix Support (EHS) and Custom Support relationships that allow customers to obtain support for products and service packs that are no longer fully supported.
-In some cases, Strategic Microsoft partners may also offer support options.
-Microsoft Custom Support relationships may include assisted support and hotfix support.
+Microsoft Custom Support relationships may include assisted technical support and security updates.
 Customers and partners can contact their account team or their local Microsoft representative for more information.
-In order to purchase a Custom Support agreement or Extended Hotfix Support agreement a Premier support agreement is required.
-Please contact your local Microsoft Services for pricing.

 The Extended Support phase and policy applies to all future releases of the Microsoft Dynamics products listed below beginning with these releases.

-Microsoft Dynamics products map to the Microsoft five-year Extended Support phase timeline and coverage beginning with the products listed above.
-In addition, tax and regulatory updates map to the non-security related hotfixes within the Microsoft Extended Hotfix Support program.
+Microsoft Dynamics products map to the Microsoft Extended Support phase timeline and coverage beginning with the products listed above.
+In addition, tax and regulatory updates map to the non-security updates within the Microsoft Extended Hotfix Support program.
 This gives customers the ability to request the tax and regulatory releases that are so important to their business.

 At least 120 days before the Extended Support date, Microsoft will make information available on pricing and other details for customers who are interested in enrolling in the Extended Hotfix Support program.
-In order to purchase an Extended Hotfix Support agreement a Premier support agreement is required.
+In order to purchase Extended Hotfix Support, a Premier support agreement is required.
 Please contact your local Microsoft Services for pricing.

 Whether a customer is being supported during the Mainstream Support phase or the Extended Support phase, Self-Help Online Support is available throughout a product's lifecycle and for a minimum of 12 months after the product reaches the end of support.
 Microsoft online Knowledge Base articles, FAQs, troubleshooting tools, and other resources, are provided to help customers resolve common issues.
 Online self-help information is available through CustomerSource, our customer Web site for Microsoft Dynamics and related products.
 Customers must be current on a service plan to access the site.

-Is enrollment in a service plan required for customers to have rights to hot fixes and service packs?
+9. Is enrollment in a service plan required for customers to have rights to product updates and service packs?

-Yes, enrollment in the Business Ready Enhancement Plan is required for customers to receive non-security hot fixes, tax and regulatory releases, and services packs.
+Yes, enrollment in an Enhancement Plan is required for customers to receive non-security updates, tax and regulatory releases, and service packs.

-The Business Ready Enhancement Plan is available to new and existing customers with the following products or previous versions:
+The Enhancement Plan is available to new and existing customers with a Microsoft Dynamics product.

-I used to be on The Business Ready Enhancement Plan and now it has expired.
-Can I get product upgrades and non-security hot fixes that were released when I was current on The Business Ready Enhancement Plan?
+12. I used to be on the Enhancement Plan and now it has expired.
+Can I get product upgrades and non-security updates that were released when I was current on the Enhancement Plan?

 During the term of your Business Ready Enhancement Plan, you will have access to tax and regulatory releases for the Microsoft Dynamics products that Microsoft makes generally commercially available.
 Updates for Microsoft Dynamics products that are supported by Microsoft will be released generally each fiscal year or on an as-needed basis for software in the Mainstream support phase of its lifecycle.
 Local laws, market conditions and technical support requirements differ around the world.
 See the Microsoft Dynamics Services website for more information about the tax and regulatory releases for the Microsoft Dynamics products that Microsoft makes generally commercially available.

-Is the first year of The Business Ready Enhancement Plan enrollment mandatory?
+14. Is the first year of the Enhancement Plan or Software Assurance enrollment mandatory?

 Yes.
-Microsoft requires enrollment in the Enhancement Plan upon purchase of your license during your first year with your Microsoft Dynamics solution.
+Microsoft requires enrollment in the Enhancement Plan or Software Assurance upon purchase of your license during your first year with your Microsoft Dynamics solution.
 For new customers, enrollment begins on the date Microsoft invoices you and your Microsoft partner for the Enhancement Plan.
-Enrollment in Business Ready Advantage is also required the first year for customers purchasing Microsoft Dynamics GP, Microsoft Dynamics RMS, Microsoft Dynamics POS2009, and Microsoft Dynamics SL (only in regions where applicable).
+Enrollment in the Advantage Plan is also required the first year for customers purchasing Microsoft Dynamics GP, and Microsoft Dynamics SL (only in regions where applicable).

-How can I enroll in The Business Ready Enhancement Plan?
+15. How can I enroll in the Enhancement Plan?
 How about renewing?

-Please consult with your Microsoft Certified partner to enroll in or renew your Enhancement Plan.
+Please consult with your Microsoft Certified partner or your Volume Licensing Reseller to enroll in or renew your Enhancement Plan.

-What is the Support Policy for Microsoft Dynamics CRM cumulative updates and update rollups.
+16. What is the Support Policy for Microsoft Dynamics CRM cumulative updates and update roll-ups?

 There isn’t a specific policy defined for Cumulative or Update Roll-ups.
 These updates follow the same dates as the version and service pack in which they were made available as defined by the Microsoft Support Lifecycle Policy.